truenas/documentation/content/TruenasApps/_index.md

 Select the pool and click **Save**.
 If you close the dialog to set the pool later, click **Settings > Choose Pool** to set the pool.

 {{< trueimage src="/images/SCALE/Apps/AppsSettingsChoosePool.png" alt="Choosing a Pool for Apps" id="Choosing a Pool for Apps" >}}

-TrueNAS creates an **ix-applications** dataset on the chosen pool and uses it to store all container-related data.
-The dataset is for internal use only.

 If you want to set up new datasets to store your application data in a location separate from other storage on your system, create the datasets before installing the application.
 For example, create the datasets for the Nextcloud app before installing the app.